Adirondack Maple Syrup .com is the premier online guide to Maple Syrup & maple products in the Adirondacks & New York State

 Adirondacks, New York, Resource Guides

-Sugar maple is a common tree throughout most of New York.
-Its greatest concentration in forest stands occurs in the Adirondacks and northern portions of the state.
-In addition to its use for sap production, sugar maple is a valuable tree for lumber and is used extensively in fine furniture.
-It has been widely planted as a shade and ornamental tree.
+Sugar maple is the state tree of New York and commonly found throughout the Adirondacks.
+In addition to its use for syrup production, sugar maple is a valuable tree for lumber and is used extensively in fine furniture.
+It provides spectacular fall color and has been widely planted as a shade and ornamental tree.

 TAPPING THE TREE

 To obtain the earliest runs of sap, tapping should be completed by the middle of February .
 Minimal trunk diameter for trees suitable for tapping is 10 inches at 4 feet above the ground.
 To tap a tree, select a spot on the trunk of the tree 2 to 4 feet above the ground in an area that appears to contain sound wood.
-At this point, drill a hole approximately 2 to 2.5 inches deep into the wood.
+At this point, drill a hole approximately 1 to 1.5 inches deep into the wood.
 Then insert a collection spout and tap lightly into the tree, and attach a bucket or plastic bag or a tubing line to the spout.
-Open buckets used for sap collection should be covered to keep out rainwater, debris, insects and other foreign materials.

 COLLECTING THE SAP

-Sap flow in maple trees will not occur every day throughout the tapping season.
-It occurs when a rapid warming trend in early to midmorning follows a cool (below freezing) night.
+Sap flow in maple trees will not occur every day throughout the tapping season, only when a rapid warming trend in early to midmorning follows a cool (below freezing) night.
 Thus, the amount of sap produced varies from day to day.
 Normally, a single tap-hole produces from a quart to a gallon of sap per flow period (from a few hours to a day or more), with a seasonal accumulation of 10 to 12 gallons per tap-hole likely.

 Producing maple syrup is essentially a matter of concentrating the sugar solution to a predetermined level through evaporation.
 Heat is used to concentrate the sap and to develop the characteristic maple color and flavor that make maple syrup so highly desirable.